Archive | Play Therapy

 Play Therapy and Sand Tray Therapy

-As a Registered Play Therapist Supervisor, Kathleen facilitates healing through play therapy and sand tray, the child’s tools for communication and self-expression.
+As a Registered Play Therapist Supervisor, Kathleen establishes an environment that feels safe and supportive for each child.
+She facilitates healing through play therapy and sand tray, which are the child’s tools for communication and self-expression.
+The play therapy process allows the child to self-regulate their emotions, increase self-confidence, develop mastery and adaptive skills, and promotes healing and restored health.

 I enjoy using play and sand in my work with children and find myself blessed to observe the healing process as it unfolds.
 I strive to be open to the unique characteristics and resources of each family with whom I work.